 And to the authors to tell stories about with kids with dyslexia, we are so grateful for the wonderful mirrors and windows.

 Afoma Umesi is a freelance writer and editor with a voracious appetite for children’s books.
-She’s passionate about literacy and freelancing and shares book lists, book reviews, and freelancing resources on her blog.
+She’s passionate about literacy and freelancing and shares book lists, book reviews, and freelancing resources on her website.

 You can also connect with Afoma on Twitter.